Jeremy Pena Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 3.83 team ERA that ranks eighth among all league pitching staffs.
+- The Rangers have the sixth-ranked team ERA across all league pitching staffs (3.82).

-- Rangers pitchers combine to allow 83 home runs (one per game), the eighth-fewest in baseball.
+- Rangers pitchers combine to give up the sixth-fewest home runs in baseball (85 total, one per game).

-- In his most recent appearance on Saturday, the right-hander went five innings against the New York Yankees, giving up one earned run while surrendering three hits.
+- In his last time out on Tuesday, the left-hander went 5 2/3 innings against the Detroit Tigers, allowing six earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.